-Everest Base Camp & Kala Pattar walking for over 50s
+Everest Base Camp & Kala Pattar trek for over 50s

-Description of Everest Base Camp & Kala Pattar walking for over 50s
+Description of Everest Base Camp & Kala Pattar trek for over 50s

 Check dates, prices & availability

 As the pioneers of responsible tourism, we've screened this (and every) holiday so that you can travel knowing it will help support the places and people that you visit, and the planet.
 Read how below.

 PlanetThe Everest region is the homeland of the Sherpa people and the highest mountains on earth.
 As a result, it is Nepal’s most popular tourism region for trekkers.
 Over time, villages in the area have grown with scores of lodges, restaurants and trekking equipment shops.
 As a result, we have observed many other companies change over from camping to lodge/tea house trekking.
 However, what most people don’t realise is that these accommodations are reliant on wood from the region for heating, cooking and to generate warm showers.

 We operate a series of private eco campsites that provide innumerable benefits.
 Firstly, we are able to continue our philosophy of offering camping treks, which is the most sustainable type of trekking.
 In addition, we can offer a greater level of comfort, as the construction of a permanent dining room structure replaces the traditional mess tent.
 We cook with kerosene or gas only, while our dining rooms are heated by a pot belly stove that is fuelled by yak dung and not wood (yak dung is a sustainable and renewable fuel source that has been widely used as a traditional practice in the Himalaya for centuries).